TomLingham/Laravel-Searchy/README.md

 }, Searchy::users('name', 'email')->query('Andrew')->get()));
 ```

-All this does it map a function over the Searchy results and then creates a new instance of the User model and hydrates the model using the `fill()` method.
+All this does is map a function over the Searchy results and then creates a new instance of the User model and hydrates the model using the `fill()` method.
 Then once it has an array of all the Eloquent User models, it simply uses the Laravel `collect()` method to return the array as Laravel Collection which is the same as you would receive from querying the Laravel model directly. `get_object_vars()` is simply a PHP method to extract the accessible object variables as an associative array.

 ## Configuration